rooftopcellist/awx/docs/auth/oauth.md

 Each OAuth application belongs to a specific user, and is used to represent a specific API client on the server side.
-For example, if AWX user Alice wants to make her `curl` command to talk to AWX, the first thing is creating a new application and probably name it `Alice' curl client`.
+For example, if AWX user Alice wants to make her `curl` command to talk to AWX, she must first create a new application and name it something like `Alice' curl client`.

 Individual applications will be accessible via their primary keys:
 `/api/<version>/me/oauth/applications/<primary key of an application>/`.
 Here is a typical application: